slmolloy/CoffeeNowApp/docs/ci/travisyaml.md

 ## Setup Environment Variables
 To setup Amazon S3 we need to configure a few environment variables to identify our bucket and provide the credentials to upload artifacts.
-After the android config and before the install config add an env section like
+After the android config and before the before_script config add an env section like
 so:
 ```yaml
 env: